hamitsarmis/MovieCollection/README.md

 Bootstrap used for creating components easily.
 In the view of collections:<br/>
 - All collections are listed
-- User clicks on a collection and its movies and names are listed.
+- User clicks on a collection and its movies and name are listed.
 - If user logged in and the collection is theirs, they can see the add / remove buttons to add or remove movies from collections.<br/>
 Also, they can change the name of collections or delete them.
 - There is also a "new collection" button to create new collections
+- JWT used for authentication.

 #### Unit tests can be found in MovieCollectionAPI.Tests project.
 Here is a rule that is tested: